MicrosoftDocs/bi-shared-docs/amo/programming-amo-fundamental-objects.md

 }
 ```

-##  <a name="DataSource"></a> DataSource Objects
+## DataSource objects

- A <xref:Microsoft.AnalysisServices.DataSource> object is the link between [!INCLUDE[ssASnoversion](../../../includes/ssasnoversion-md.md)] and the database where the data resides.
-The schema that represents the underlying model for [!INCLUDE[ssASnoversion](../../../includes/ssasnoversion-md.md)] is defined by the <xref:Microsoft.AnalysisServices.DataSourceView> object.
-A <xref:Microsoft.AnalysisServices.DataSource> object can be seen as a connection string to the database where the data resides.
+ A `<xref:Microsoft.AnalysisServices.DataSource>` object is the link between the server and the database where the data resides.
+The schema that represents the underlying model for is defined by the `<xref:Microsoft.AnalysisServices.DataSourceView>` object.
+A `<xref:Microsoft.AnalysisServices.DataSource>` object can be seen as a connection string to the database where the data resides.

- The following sample code shows how to create a <xref:Microsoft.AnalysisServices.DataSource> object.
-The sample verifies that the server still exists, the <xref:Microsoft.AnalysisServices.Server> object is connected, and the database exists.
-If the <xref:Microsoft.AnalysisServices.DataSource> object exists, then it is dropped are re-created.
-The <xref:Microsoft.AnalysisServices.DataSource> object is created having the same name and internal ID.
+ The following sample code shows how to create a `<xref:Microsoft.AnalysisServices.DataSource>` object.
+The sample verifies that the server still exists, the `<xref:Microsoft.AnalysisServices.Server>` object is connected, and the database exists.
+If the `<xref:Microsoft.AnalysisServices.DataSource>` object exists, then it is dropped are re-created.
+The `<xref:Microsoft.AnalysisServices.DataSource>` object is created having the same name and internal ID.
 In this sample, no checking is performed on the connection string to verify it.

 ```
 static string CreateDataSource(Database db, string strDataSourceName, string strConnectionString)